JonFromNYC/drum-player/README.md

 ## Instructions
-Press the button on your keyboard corresponding to the letter on the screen.
+First make sure the volume is on.
+When the page loads, press the button on your keyboard corresponding to the letter on the screen.
 Each letter is linked to a sound.

 ## How this was made
 This program was built by adding vanilla JavaScript to files already containing audio files.
 Vanilla JavaScript, HTML5 & CSS is used without jQuery.